 Each day, all your activities count towards your overall exercise total whether you are active for 10 minutes here and there, or for a block of 30 minutes.

-Our local Wellbeing services now have Physical Activity Coordinators available to help people return to fitness or activity by finding new activities and setting goals.
-If you would like to find out more about getting more active with the support of a Physical Activity Coordinator, contact your local Wellbeing service.
+Our local Wellbeing Advisors are available to help people return to fitness by finding new activities and setting realistic goals.
+If you would like to find out more about getting active with the support of a Wellbeing Advisor please contact your local Wellbeing service.

 For more ideas about how to get active, visit the One You website.